midokura/grafana-sync/README.md

 options:
   -h, --help            show this help message and exit -s SOURCE, --source SOURCE
-                        Copy source: Grafana server HTTPS URL, or path to local folder or file
-  -t TARGET, --target TARGET
+                        Copy source: Grafana server HTTPS URL, or path to local folder or file -t TARGET, --target TARGET
-                        Copy target: Grafana server HTTPS URL, or path to local folder
+                        Copy target: Grafana server HTTPS URL, or path to local folder -f, --force-overwrite
-  -f, --force-overwrite
   -q, --quiet
   -v, --verbose

+environment variables:

+SOURCE_GRAFANA_TOKEN    token for the source Grafana server SOURCE_GRAFANA_USER     Username for the source Grafana server (when no token is given) SOURCE_GRAFANA_PASSWORD Password for the source Grafana server (when no token is given)

+TARGET_GRAFANA_TOKEN    token for the target Grafana server TARGET_GRAFANA_USER     Username for the target Grafana server (when no token is given) TARGET_GRAFANA_PASSWORD Password for the target Grafana server (when no token is given)

+USER                    Username to save dashboard changes under (usually, your Unix username)
 ```